TaitoUnited/taito-cli/docs/plugins.md

 * [spinnaker](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/travis/README.md): Use Spinnaker as your CI/CD pipeline.
 * [travis](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/travis/README.md): Use Travis as your CI/CD pipeline.

-## Container and serverless orchestration

-Plugins typically implement the following commands:

-* `taito start`: Start containers.
-* `taito stop`: Stop containers.
-* `taito kill`: Kill containers.
-* `taito restart`: Restart containers.
-* `taito status`: Show status of running containers.
-* `taito logs`: Tail logs of a running container.
-* `taito shell`: Start shell inside a running container.
-* `taito exec`: Execute command inside a running container.
-* `taito copy from`: Copy files from a running container.
-* `taito copy to`: Copy files to a running container.

-Plugins:

-* [docker-compose](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/docker-compose/README.md): Manage containers running on docker-compose using taito-cli commands.
-* [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kubectl/README.md): Manage containers running on Kubernetes using taito-cli commands.
-* [knative](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/knative/README.md): Manage serverless workloads (containers, functions) running on Knative using taito-cli commands.
-* [serverless-platform](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/serverless-platform/README.md): Manage serverless workloads (containers, functions) running on Serverless Platform using taito-cli commands.

 ## Databases

 Plugins typically implement the following commands:

 * `taito db *`: Manage database with taito-cli commands.
-* `taito env apply`: Create a database and database users (if not managed by terraform)
+* `taito env apply`: Create a database and database users (if not managed with terraform)
-* `taito env rotate`: Rotate database user secrets.
+* `taito env rotate`: Set new database user passwords (if not managed with terraform)
-* `taito env destroy`: Delete a database and database users (if not managed by terraform)
+* `taito env destroy`: Delete a database and database users (if not managed with terraform)

 Plugins: